CodeGreg1/lots-project-ms4/README.md

 -   The pictures used on this website have all come from the London Omnibus Traction Society.
 The majority of the imagery is from the publications themselves however I have also used some pictures of single buses for the sliders.

 ### Database
--   Django officially supports Postgres, My SQL, Oracle and many more.
-The top of the list was Postgres and so I continued to use this as it was already established in the backend of Django.
-If you look at the schema below you will see the fundamental differences in the colour schemes used to identify the different parts that are being used in this project.
+-   Django officially supports Postgres, My SQL, Oracle and many more I used Postgres during this project.
+These schema tables below are a visual representation of the data is collected that will be in the database and during the project development it has evolved to the below.

+If you look at the schema you will see the fundamental differences in the colour schemes used to identify the different parts that are being used in this project.
-    -   Green - This identifies the Django created backend this also includes the news posting part of the site that I created.
+    -   Green - This identifies the authorised section of Django this also includes the News app for posting.
     -   Blue - This is the Django admin and installed admin interface theme manager which was installed.
     -   Orange - This is the main schema structure for products and checkouts with the use of the profiles as an entry point.